Voices of the Future

 In Fall 2016, we focused on the debates in the 2016 Presidential Election.
 The resources below are available to any teacher or coach and cover how to host a watch party with built-in activities, pre and post debate teaching tools, and more.

-We’ve suggested four ideas for engaging students in recognition of Martin Luther King, Jr. Day.
+Below are several ideas for engaging students in recognition of Black History Month.

 American Dream Speech